How Secure Email Gateways Work with AI Phishing Detection

 Machine Learning Models for Pattern Recognition

 Today’s AI-powered SEGs utilize supervised and unsupervised machine learning algorithms to identify patterns associated with phishing.
 These systems analyze hundreds of email attributes including sender behavior, header anomalies, and content characteristics.
-Research from a 2023 cybersecurity benchmark study indicated that machine learning-enhanced SEGs detected up to 95% of phishing attempts—a substantial improvement over traditional methods.
+This comprehensive analysis enables them to identify suspicious patterns that might indicate phishing attempts, even when the specific techniques haven’t been seen before.

 Natural Language Processing (NLP)

 NLP capabilities allow SEGs to understand the semantic content of emails, identifying suspicious requests, urgency markers, and other linguistic red flags common in phishing attempts.
 Advanced NLP can detect subtle manipulative language even when attackers use sophisticated social engineering.
-This technology proves particularly effective against business email compromise (BEC) attacks, which increased by 81% in 2023 according to FBI cybercrime statistics.
+This technology proves particularly effective against business email compromise (BEC) attacks, which continue to be a significant threat according to FBI cybercrime reports.

 Computer Vision Analysis